sundarigari/LearnK8/certification.md

                     app: App1        # <--------
             spec:

+##  Init Containers
+A Pod can have multiple Containers running apps within it, but it can also have one or more Init Containers, which are run before the app Containers are started.

+Init Containers are exactly like regular Containers, except:

+They always run to completion.
+Each one must complete successfully before the next one is started.
+If an Init Container fails for a Pod, Kubernetes restarts the Pod repeatedly until the Init Container succeeds.
+However, if the Pod has a restartPolicy of Never, it is not restarted.

+To specify a Container as an Init Container, add the initContainers field on the PodSpec as a JSON array of objects of type Container alongside the app containers array.
+The status of the init containers is returned in .status.initContainerStatuses field as an array of the container statuses (similar to the .status.containerStatuses field).

 ## Rollout and Versioning in Deployments
 When you create a deployment it triggers a new rollout which inturn creates a new depl. revision Revision1 is created when a new deployment with appimage:v1 is created